 Five (reduced from 6 to 5: 1 of 6 removed about April 2015) glass polishing machines are present.
-No emissions controls and the particulate emissions are released to in-plant environment.
+Four Schiatti and one Babonelloni machines, in all five machines, are present.
+No emissions controls and the particulate emissions, if any, are released to in-plant environment.

-The machines are exempt from Rule 336.1201 (Permit-to-Install) pursuant to Rule 336.1285 (I).
+The machines are exempt from Rule 336.1201 (Permit-to-Install) pursuant to Rule 336.1285 (2)(I).

-287(c) paint spray booths (2)
+Paint spray booths (2)

 Two paint booths (1.
-5 ft. width x 5 ft. depth 5 ft. height and 2.
-20 ft. width x 5 ft. depth 10 ft. height) with back-draft dry filter systems are present.
-While the small booth is mostly used for color matching (production painting is outsourced), the large booth is used for spray painting silicone based paint in the glass insulation department.
+Small 5 ft. width 5 ft. depth 5 ft. height and 2.
+Large 20 ft. width 5 ft. depth 10 ft. height) with back-draft dry filter systems are present.
+While the small booth is mostly used for color matching (production painting is outsourced), the large booth is used for spray painting silicone-based paint in the glass insulation department.
 Both small and large booths are made by Global Finishing Systems (GFS: 800-848-8738).
-Pressure differential (ΔP) measuring instrument for ΔP across filters, such as inclined manometer, magneheilic gauge, is not present.
+Pressure differential (ΔP) measuring instrument, for ΔP across filters, Dwyer Mark II inclined manometer, is present. ΔP = 0.6 inches of water on February 01, 2018, upon starting the fan.

 15-20 gallons per month (<< 200 gallons per month) of the paint materials are sprayed.
-The booths are exempt from Rule 336.1201 (Permit-to-Install) pursuant to Rule 336.1287(c).
+The booths are exempt from Rule 336.1201 (Permit-to-Install) pursuant to Rule 336.1287(2) (c).
 The booths are a source of VOC emissions.
 Most paints are water based although some paints are solvent based.

-I asked Mr. Moore to install the filters such that they fit, at all times, snugly without gaps and holes.
+I asked Mr. Bruss to install the filters such that they fit, at all times, snugly without gaps and holes.
 I also asked him to keep records of paint and solvent usage.
+Purchase records are available.
 I asked him to change or check filters when the pressure drop is out of the ordinary for good working conditions.